-- If no other person is available, the judge may appoint a public guardian; and - If no public guardian is available, the Department of Human Services will designate a representative to provide services.
-However, should the Department find a public guardian later or another suitable person, the Department shall be allowed to resign and the other person appointed instead.
+✓ If no other person is available, the judge may appoint a Public Guardian; and ✓ If no Public Guardian is available, the Department of Human Resources will designate a representative to provide services.
+However should the Department find a Public Guardian later or another suitable person, the Department shall be allowed to resign and the other person appointed instead.

-10. What is a county guardian?
+10. What is a County Guardian?

-This is an official who represents the county and stands in as guardian on behalf of the county in the event the court needs to appoint a designated official.
-This individual represents the county in a guardianship or conservatorship, but is subject to the same requirements and obligations as any other and is entitled to the same rights and privileges and is governed by the same law as any other guardian and conservator.
+This is an Official who represents the County and stands in as Guardian on behalf of the County in the event the Court needs to appoint a designated official.
+This individual represents the County in a guardianship or conservatorship but is subject to the same requirements and obligations as any other and is entitled to the same rights and privileges and is governed by the same law as any other guardian and conservator.

-11. What is a public guardian?
+11. What is a Public Guardian?

-A public guardian is an individual or a private entity who has met certain qualifications and is registered with and approved by the probate court in that county to serve as public guardian of an adult who has no one else to serve as his or her guardian.
+A "public guardian" is an individual or a private entity who has met certain qualifications and is registered with and approved by the Probate Court in that county to serve as Public Guardian of an adult who has no one else to serve as his or her guardian.

-12. What kind of qualifications will the public guardian have to meet?
+12. What kind of qualifications will the public guardian have met?

-- 1. Public guardians must submit to a criminal records background check and a credit check; - 2.
-Public guardians may be individuals or entities that have been accepted by the probate court; - 3.
-Public guardians or employees of the entity, will have completed at least 20 hours of approved training; and - 4.
-Private entity public guardians will have demonstrated that certain liability insurance is in place for all employees and agents having direct contact with the proposed ward.
+These include the following: 1) public guardians must submit to a criminal records background check and a credit check; 2) public guardians may be individuals or entities that have been accepted by the probate court; 3) public guardians or employees of the entity, will have completed at least 20 hours of approved training and 4) private entity public guardians will have demonstrated that certain liability insurance is in place for all employees and agents having direct contact with the proposed ward.